s0n1c07/GDSC-PS-4-/README.md

 ### Debug Mode
 Enable debug logging by checking browser console and server logs for detailed error information.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📞 Support

-For support and questions:
-- Open an issue on GitHub
-- Check the troubleshooting section above
-- Review the configuration settings

----

 **Note**: This project requires local AI model setup and is designed for personal use and development purposes.
 Ensure you have adequate system resources for running local language models.